← Back to Home

 Throughout this project, we employ WitMotion 9-axis WT901WIFI IMUs.
 Several sensor characteristics should be clarified before introducing the downstream method.

-The WT901WIFI provides stable inertial measurements at 100 Hz, which is adequate for our object-level motion-capture setting.
+The WT901WIFI provides stable inertial measurements at 100 Hz, which is adequate for our object-level motion capture setting.
 However, in most real-world environments we do not rely on the device-provided fused orientation.
-Its onboard fusion depends on accelerometer, gyroscope, and particularly magnetometer observations; in scenes containing metallic structures and nearby electronic equipment, magnetic disturbances are common and can substantially degrade yaw and overall attitude estimates.
-Accordingly, unless the environment is magnetically clean (i.e., with minimal metal and electromagnetic interference), the fused orientation output is treated as unreliable for downstream 6D tracking.
+Its onboard fusion depends on accelerometer, gyroscope, and particularly magnetometer observations.
+In scenes containing metallic structures and nearby electronic equipment, magnetic disturbances are common and can substantially degrade yaw and overall attitude estimates.
+Accordingly, unless the environment is magnetically clean (i.e., with minimal metal and electromagnetic interference), the fused orientation output is treated as unreliable.

-The Allan-variance [13] analysis (shown in Figure 2) reveals clear axis-dependent behavior in the accelerometer: the z-axis exhibits substantially higher noise and greater bias instability than the x- and y-axes.
+The Allan variance analysis [14] (shown in Figure 2) reveals clear axis-dependent behavior in the accelerometer: the z-axis exhibits substantially higher noise and greater bias instability than the x- and y-axes.
+This asymmetry must be considered when designing motion recovery algorithms.

 Allan variance of accelerometer